 The challenges youth entrepreneurs are facing and the role of the regulatory framework, entrepreneurial education and business assistance.

 Previous IZA / World Bank conferences have been held in Berlin, Bonn, Cape Town, Mexico City and Skhirat (Morocco) and have attracted prestigious researchers and policymakers from a wide variety of developed and developing countries, including keynote speeches of Francois Bourguignon, Ottaviano Canuto, Marcel Fafchamps, Gary Fields, Richard B. Freeman, Laurence Kotlikoff, Santiago Levy, Jan Svejnar and Tarik Yousef.

 The programs from these past events can be found online at: http://www.iza.org/development

-Marco Manacorda (Queen Mary, University of London and IZA), Andrea Vigorito (University of the Republic of Uruguay), Veronica Amarante (University of the Republic of Uruguay), Marianna Zerpa (University of the Republic of Uruguay)
+Marco Manacorda (Queen Mary, University of London), Andrea Vigorito (University of the Republic of Uruguay), Veronica Amarante (University of the Republic of Uruguay), Marianna Zerpa (University of the Republic of Uruguay)

 Financial Incentives and Youth Employment

 Tara Vishwanath (World Bank)